Robo-Cowboys/robo-nix-base/secrets/README.md

       age:
       - *admin_bob
 ```
+# 4. Once you have a .sops file and a path set edit that secret by running the following:
 To create or edit a secret run from the root dir `nix-shell -p sops --run "sops secrets/default.yaml"`

+this will open a editor let you set your seret and then encrypt it.